Deltares/blueearth_cst/README.rst

 `installation documentation <https://deltares.github.io/Wflow.jl/dev/user_guide/install/#Installing-as-Julia-package>`_.

 3. Go to the `release page <https://github.com/Deltares/blueearth_cst/releases>`_ of the toolbox and download the version you wish to install
 (under Assets, folder "Source code.zip").
 Unzip the downloaded folder in the folder of your choice.
+For Windows users, you also have an environment lock file with fixed dependency that you can decide to use (eg environment_0.1.0_win-64.yml for release 0.1.0)

 Windows
 ~~~~~~~